vanyadelova/personal-site/app/data/about.md

 <br><br>
 #### Some History

-- My parents put a computer in my bedroom in 1993 when I was 3.
-It was an old Tandy that ran MS-DOS.
-My favorite games were Street Rod 2, Wolfenstein 3D, and Tom and Jerry.
-It had a mechanical keyboard and a turbo button.
+- My parents did not put a computer in my bedroom until 2006 when I was 18.
+It was a modern HP notebook that ran Windows 7.
+My favorite thing was editing videos on Windows Movie Maker.
+It had a fingerprint reader and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.

-- We subscribed to AOL in 1995.
-I still remember installing it from a floppy disk onto our brand new Packard Bell.
-It took years for me to send my first email.

 - In the summer of 1996, my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
 I might have endangered her business by using her computer too much.